 What Size Wire Should I Use for a Sub-Panel?

-The maximum amperage rating of the subpanel and the distance between the subpanel and the main panel find the size of the wire to be used for the sub panel.
-Based on these parameters, the National Electrical Code offers recommendations for wire size.
+The highest ampere value of the subpanel and the distance between the main panel and the subpanel define the wire used for the subpanel. the National Electrical Code offers recommendations for wire size.

-- For a 60 amp subpanel: 6 AWG copper or 4 AWG aluminum wire.
+- 60 amp subpanel: wire size is 6 AWG copper or 4 AWG aluminum wire.

 Can I Run a 100 Amp Sub Panel from a 100 Amp Panel?

-- Wire Size: Confirm the wire size carrying the 100 amp load from the main panel to the subpanel is enough.
-The recommended wire size by a certified electrician and local electrical codes must be followed.
+- Wire Size: There must be a required size for a 100 amp load from the main panel to the subpanel is needed.

 Wire Size For 100 Amp Sub Panel 100 Feet Away